Needs

 Meaning.
 As humans, we have a profound psychological need for meaning in our lives.
 One solution is to have a purpose.
 Religious belief and belonging to a community have long been a source of purpose for humans.
 Another key strategy comes from our interactions with other humans, including having other people acknowledge our contributions to a project, or even merely recognize our existence.

 This last set of needs may strike you as being at a much higher level than the earlier ones.
-The idea of sorting individual needs into a hierarchy, as the psychologist Abraham Maslow famously did, is intuitively appealing, but it is misleading – all of these needs are vital.
+The idea of sorting individual needs into a hierarchy, as the psychologist Abraham Maslow famously did, is intuitively appealing, but it is misleading—all of these needs are vital.
 For example, Maslow put needs like calories at the bottom and needs like meaning at the top, implying that calories are more foundational than meaning.
 But we know from the work of Viktor Frankl and others that meaning is essential to human effort and that accessing calories requires effort.
 As a thought exercise, picture yourself alone in a spaceship and try to remove any of the above.
-You’ll soon realize that they are all equally important.
+It’s easy to see why you would perish without oxygen.
+But the same is true without meaning.
+You would eat less, exercise less, become depressed, stop learning about ways to maintain and fix your spaceship.
+Eventually some combination of these factors would kill you, and possibly you would commit suicide.
+All of these needs are equally important.

 Reproduction.
-Individuals can survive without sex, but reproduction is a need for societies as a whole.
-We have learned how to reproduce without sex; in the future, there may be different solutions for the continuation of a human society – whether here on Earth or elsewhere.
+Individuals can survive without sex, but reproduction is a need for societies and humanity as a whole.
+Historically humans having sex and then babies has been the solution to the need for reproduction.
+More recently we have figured out how to reproduce without sex through in vitro fertilization; in the future, there may be altogether different solutions for the continuation of a human society—whether here on Earth or elsewhere.

 Motivation.
 This may seem like an individual need, but it acts as a collective one in the sense that societies must motivate their members to carry out important tasks and follow rules.
-Even the smallest and least technologically advanced societies have solutions for this problem, often in the form of rewards and punishments.
+For example, in the Agrarian Age, it was necessary to motivate a large percentage of the population to work in the fields.
+There was a “need” for this motivation by my earlier definition: without enough people tilling, seeding, weeding, etc., there would not have been a big enough harvest.
+Even the smallest and least technologically advanced societies have solutions for this motivation problem, often in the form of rewards and punishments.

 Coordination.
 Whenever more than a single human is involved in any activity, coordination is needed.
 Take a simple meeting between two people as an example.
-In order for it to take place, the two need to show up at the same place at the same time.
+In order for the meeting to happen, the two need to show up at the same place at the same time.
 We have developed many communication and governance mechanisms to address this need.

-Some things don’t meet specific needs in themselves, but instead enable different solutions.
+Some things don’t meet specific individual or collective needs directly, but instead enable solutions to these needs.
 Consider energy, for example.
-You may well ask: isn’t it something we all need, both individually and collectively?
-For instance, individually we need energy to maintain the temperature of a house, and collectively we need energy to power our communications infrastructure.
+Isn’t energy something we all need, both individually and collectively?
+Yes, but only to enable solutions.
+For instance, individually we use energy to maintain the temperature of a house, and collectively we use energy to power our communications infrastructure.
 As these two examples show, energy itself does not meet needs—rather, it makes possible something that does.
-It is what I call an enabler.
+Energy is what I call an enabler.

 Transformation.
 Energy and resources alone are not enough.
 To enable most solutions, we need to figure out (and remember!) how to use the former to transform the latter.
 This involves chemical and physical processes.
 Physical capital, in the shape of machines, has been a crucial enabler of many new solutions to human needs.
 For instance, a knitting machine can quickly transform yarn into clothing, one of our key solutions for maintaining the human operating environment.